Reviews You Can Rely On

 This model's elevated pockets provide a great place to tuck your hands out of the cold, and we were still able to access them while wearing a climbing harness or backpack's hip belt.
 Best of all, there was no zipper to get pinched under a hip belt and bite into our waist at the end of a long day of carrying heavy loads.

-We weighed the Beta in at 10.75 ounces — significantly lighter than most full-featured hardshells, yet it doesn't yield much performance or overall weather protection to most of these heavier models.
-Arc'teryx reduces the weight of this model in several ways: there's no additional ventilation besides simply unzipping the primary front zipper.
-This saves a least a few ounces of materials of zippers and stitching.
-Arc'teryx uses a 16mm seam, which is the narrowest in our review.
+We weighed the Beta at 11.3 ounces —- lighter than most full-featured hard shells — yet we didn't find it lacked overall weather protection compared to most of these heavier models.
+The lower weight is achieved in several ways.
+First, there's no additional ventilation besides simply unzipping the primary front zipper.
+This saves at least a few ounces in materials, between zippers and stitching.
+Second, Arc'teryx uses a 16mm seam, which is among the narrowest in our review and helps to keep the construction light and tight.

-arc'teryx beta jacket rain jacket men review - the beta uses some of the narrowest seam tape of any model, reducing...
+arc'teryx beta jacket - the beta uses some of the narrowest seam tape of any model, reducing...

 The Beta uses some of the narrowest seam tape of any model, reducing weight and bulk with less material while also maximizing breathability, since seam tape itself is not breathable.